Degenerating Hodge structure of one-parameter family of Calabi-Yau threefolds: Abstract

 \section{Abstract}

 To a one-parameter family of Calabi--Yau threefolds, we can associate the extended period map by the log Hodge theory of Kato and Usui.
-In the present paper, we study the image of a maximally unipotent monodromy point under the extended period map.
+We study the image of a maximally unipotent monodromy point under the extended period map.
 As an application, we prove the generic Torelli theorem for a large class of one-parameter families of Calabi--Yau threefolds.